ethib137/liferay-react-native-demo/README.md

 At this point it should be working.

+## Android Emulator

+In order to connect to you local Liferay instance from an Android emulator you will need to `Liferay Server URL` from the Configurations page to `http://10.0.2.2:8080`.

 ## Contributing Guidlines

 Before sending a pull request please make sure to run the following formatting commands.
 Fix any errors you see.